-"Excellent workshop - a simple explanation of complex issues" - CEO, Oil & Energy Division proprietary studies involving business analysis and strategy, market studies, forecasting, valuations, and legal support on projects around the world.
+NGLs, IHS Markit Dr. Walt Hart, P.E., is a Vice President in the Houston office of Purvin &Gertz, an IHS Markit company.
+Walt has managed proprietary studies involving business analysis and strategy, market studies, forecasting, valuations, and legal support on projects around the world.
 He works primarily in the area of natural gas liquids, but also has experience in alternative fuels, light naphtha and chemicals.
 He has also authored portions of Purvin & Gertz's worldwide multi-client studies, taught workshops, given seminars, and conducted training workshops.
 Prior to joining Purvin & Gertz in 2006, Walt spent 16 years at Union Carbide Corporation, The Dow Chemical Company and Owens Corning Fiberglass.
 He has held positions in process engineering, technical sales, research & development, finance, and strategic planning.
 He has also taught at the undergraduate level.